 The Tonkinese is a beautiful, medium sized breed of cat known for its intelligence and loving nature.
 They love company, both that of humans and other animals.
-They are perfectly suited to the life of a housecoat, as long as they have company around most of the day.
-They don’t appreciate being left alone for long periods.
+They are perfectly suited to the life of a house cat, as long as they have company around most of the day; they don’t appreciate being left alone for long periods.
 They make great pets and are an increasingly popular choice for pet owners.
 Here we take a look at the history of the breed and look at all the things you will need if you are getting ready to welcome one in to your home.

 The Tonkinese were originally a crossbreed between the Siamese and Burmese, becoming recognised as a breed in their own right in the latter half of the 20th century.
 They have since become increasingly popular amongst both pet owners and show cat owners.

 They are a medium sized breed with distinctive almond shaped eyes.
 Perhaps best known in their Siamese-like colouring, there are in fact a broad spectrum of coat colours and patterns in the breed - with 78 combinations of coat colour and markings!

 Their intelligence makes them quick learners and they are quite capable of learning a trick or two.
 They can be vocal, just like their Siamese cousins and are known for being extremely affectionate (although perhaps not as loud as Siamese!).
 They will love spending time with you and other pets.
 This does mean they can get bored easily - so ensure you give them plenty of stimulation and they will live happily content lives.

 So you’ve decided to bring one of these beautiful cats into your home?
 Here are the cat products we recommend you have ready for their arrival!

 It is essential that you travel safely with your new kitten, even short journeys will require a good quality cat carrier that can be fastened securely in to the car.
 Carriers are great as they're safe for various forms of transport and have some wonderful features.
 There is often a shoulder strap for comfortable carrying too!